laetic/eon-docs/overview.rst

 Laser Enclosure
 ~~~~~~~~~~~~~~~~~

 The laser enclosure makes sure no laser radiation or harmful reflections escape.
 The door is connected to an interlock switch which closes the :hoverxref:`laser shutter <laser-marker-2>` if the door is open.
+The laser marker will only operate when the door is closed.

 Picture catalog
 - overall laser marker